 The first in a series of courses designed to foster the habits of mind of scholarly and entrepreneurial practitioners.
 Introduction to real-world problems faced by pharmacists, and to a problem-solving process for addressing and potentially solving these problems.
 Orientation to problem domains wherein pharmacists and pharmaceutical scientists contribute.

 To Learn, One Must Do.

 There is a fundamental body of information you must learn, but you don’t have to learn all of it in the classroom.
-We are moving some classroom instruction out into the real world.
-You will also spend a great deal of time involved in caring for patients and learning to function in complex systems as a member of an interdisciplinary health-care team.
+Deeper learning occurs when you retain information for a long time and when you can apply that information to new situations.
+The deepest learning is most likely to result from the things that you do.
+To take advantage of this, we are moving some classroom instruction out into the real world, where you spend a great deal of time involved in caring for patients and learning to function in complex systems as a member of an interdisciplinary health-care team.

 Early Patient Care

 You will begin working with patients immediately after your first year.
 When you learn something new, we want you to be as close to the application of that knowledge as possible.